tlsnotary/docs-mdbook/blogs/202408/zktls.md

 ## Onchain Attestations

 The Verifier cannot operate onchain, as it must be online simultaneously with both the Prover and the Server.
-However, the TLSNotary result can still be utilized onchain if the Verifier signs the output as an attestation.
-This attestation, however, is not a publicly verifiable proof.
-Since a Verifier could potentially sign anything, consumers of this information must trust the Verifier.
-While TLSNotary can be used to build oracles, it does not solve the **oracle problem**.
+However, an attestation can still be utilized onchain.
+Since a Notary could potentially sign anything, consumers of this information must trust the Notary.
+While TLSNotary can be used to build blockchain oracles, it does not solve the **oracle problem**.

 ## Conclusion